-If anyone needs to leave the room for any reason, they must write in their agenda where they are going, and they must present their agenda so I may initial it on the proper line.
+If anyone needs to leave the room for any reason, they must write their First and Last names on the clipboard by the door with today's date, the time, and your destination.

-If you want to use the restroom, you must ask permission:

-A. Take a Pass with you.
+If you want to use the restroom, you must ask permission: A. Take a Pass with you.

-If you want to use the restroom, you must ask permission:

-B. Present your "Potty Pass" so I may initial it.
+If you want to use the restroom, you must ask permission: B. I will initial a "Potty Pass" for you.